simonmichael/hledger/MANUAL.markdown

 hledger does not allow separate dates for individual postings, unlike c++ ledger.

-Likewise, hledger does not support per-posting cleared status.
-It does ignore a cleared flag (`*`) at the start of a posting, so that the account name is parsed correctly.

 (See also [usage issues](#usage-issues))

 ### Features not supported